-- National and international funding organisations not demanding evidence of real-world impact.
+- A threat that has existed for many years is that national and international funding organisations are not demanding enough concrete evidence of real-world impact – certainly not before the final contract payment has been made.
 This could threaten the XR adoption process by allowing poor-quality R&D effort to be perceived as the “norm”.
 This is especially true of academic XR centres.

 - XR associations and the rhetoric they put out, plus the events they hold, could similarly compromise the adoption process.
 XR associations need to be controlled in terms of who they are, what they offer, especially in the case of subscription-based set-ups, and what tangible evidence they can supply to demonstrate to support the community.
 At the moment there are too many such associations and braches, with little to report in terms of achievements and impact.
 Similar comments apply to the XR award “circuit”, many XR association awards being meaningless, value-less transcripts.

-- Inappropriate and erroneous use of definitions and terminologies (and, again, impact on managing adopter expectations) – hologram and “Holodeck” are typical examples.
+- A final threat, although nowhere near as significant as some of those listed above, is the inappropriate and erroneous use of definitions and terminologies (and, again, the potentially negative impact on managing adopter expectations) – hologram and “Holodeck” are typical examples.

 Unlike the exercise undertaken for the DTI in the mid-1990s, the situation for XR today, after a 3-decade rollercoaster ride of successes and failures, is a complex and involved one.
 The international scene can be characterised as a confusing market of products, techniques, definitions and commercial groups, the greater majority of which are constantly vying for “supremacy”, often using whatever over-hyped messages they can concoct.
 Newcomers and early adopters regularly report that, whilst they are keen to become involved in XR, they find the community hard to navigate when it comes to receiving genuinely independent and informed advice regarding how to move forward with their application.
 Others report dissatisfaction with the solution they have been sold, including poor after-sales support and service.
 This is very reminiscent of the mid-1990s and, despite the fact that the international marketplace was much, much smaller, these and other negative experiences were a major factor in the demise of VR towards the end of that decade and early on in the next.